ArenKDesai/Aren-s-Notes/Blender/Blender Basics.md

 ## Controls
 - Add an object - shift+a
-- Move selected object -
+- Move selected object - g.
+Left click to confirm, right click to cancel